cgrand/macrovich/README.md

 # Macrovich

 Because any macros problem can be solved by another level of macros, Macrovich is a set of four macros to ease writing `*.cljc` supporting Clojure, Clojurescript and self-hosted Clojurescript.
+(Especially when porting Clojure codebases where macros are not segregated.)

 Excerpt from *Being John Macrovich* script:
 <dl>